igorsteinmacher/SL-UTFPR-2021/assignments/GitAssignment/Part2/Activity.md

     ```

-5. Merge non-master branch into `master`.
+5. Merge non-master branch into `master` (and report the command used.

     ```